 The TSP is designed solely for federal employees who want to save money for retirement.
 The purpose of these plans is to provide retirement income, in addition to any annuity benefits you may receive through the FERS system or CSRS.

 When you become a federal employee, you can begin making contributions to a TSP right away; there's no waiting period.
-There is, however, a waiting period to receive the 1% automatic matching contribution to the plan.
-Once this waiting period ends, you can begin receiving the automatic 1% match even if you're not deferring anything from your paychecks into the plan.
+You can begin receiving the automatic 1% match even if you're not deferring anything from your paychecks into the plan.

 Matching contributions are only available to federal employees covered by FERS; no match is offered to CSRS employees.